alreinson/cv/_includes/index.md

 03/2011 - Media buying – by L. Zinetti (Ebiquity France)

-01/2011 - “Working with a creative agency” – by B. Petit (VT Scan)
+01/2011 - Working with a creative agency – by B. Petit (VT Scan)

 2008 – 2009 - Graphic design and typography courses at the Estonian Art Academy as a part of the student exchange programme within Estonian Universities